-During 2017, VCRMD 7 elected to optionally redeem \$100,000 of the Series 2005 Bonds, prior to the scheduled maturity date.
+During 2019, VCRMD 7 elected to optionally redeem \$100,000 of the Series 2005 Bonds, prior to the scheduled maturity date.
 The District is anticipating full payoff of the debt on or before their original maturity schedule.

-As of December 31, 2018, the District had no remaining voted debt authorization.
+As of December 31, 2019, VCRMD 7 had no remaining voted debt authorization.
 All previously unissued authorized debt expired in December 2005.

-Pursuant to the Master Intergovernmental Agreement between the Town of Castle Rock and VCRMD 7, the water component of the System Development Fee to be collected by VCRMD 7 is 90 percent of the Town's fee, and the wastewater component of the System Development Fee to be collected by VCRMD 7 is 27% of the Town's fee.
-The Town also collects a street oversizing fee of \$445 per SFE and a regional facilities surcharge of \$2,727.07, on behalf of VCRMD 7.
+Pursuant to the Master Intergovernmental Agreement between the Town of Castle Rock and VCRMD 7, the water component of the System Development Fee to be collected by VCRMD 7 is 90 percent of the Town's fee, and the wastewater component of the System Development Fee to be collected by VCRMD 7 is 27 percent of the Town's fee.
+The Town also collects a street oversizing fee of \$445 per Single Family Equivalent (SFE) and a regional facilities surcharge of \$2,727.07, on behalf of VCRMD 7.